 Theme Learning objective a.
-Know what decomposition is and/or understand when it can be useful Breaking a problem into smaller parts b.
-Identify when a problem needs to be broken down c.
-Break down instructions or systems into parts to make them easier to work with Identifying steps and designing algorithms d.
-Break down a problem into simpler versions of the same problem that can be solved in the same way (recursive and divide and conquer strategies) e.
-Understand how individual components of systems are combined, and how data flows between them (e.g. sensors, output devices, etc.) f.
+Recognise that the design of an algorithm is distinct from how it is implemented in a programming language b.
+Understand key algorithms for different types of computational solutions and how they can be applied (e.g. sorting algorithms) c.
+Understand that there are some problems that cannot be computationally solved, and the nature of problems that are difficult to solve computationally Identifying steps and designing algorithms d.
+Identify the steps needed to achieve a desired effect e.
+Design instructions to achieve a task or set of requirements f.
 Design steps to be followed in a given order (a simple sequence) or in parallel g.
 Design instructions that use arithmetic and logical operators h.
 Design sequences of instructions that store, move, and manipulate data (variables and assignment) i.
 Design instructions that choose between different instructions (selection) j.
 Design instructions that repeat groups of instructions (loops/iteration) k.
 Group and name a collection of instructions that do a well- defined task to make a new instruction (subroutines, procedures, functions, methods)

 2. Algorithms cont.
 I. Design instructions that involve subroutines that use copies of themselves (recursion) m.
 Design sets of instructions that can be followed at the same time by different agents (computers/people, parallel thinking and processing, concurrency) n.
 Design a set of declarative rules (such as coding in a database query language) o.
 Use notation to represent algorithms (e.g. flow charts, informal diagrams, or pseudocode) Boolean logic p.
 Understand Boolean operators q.
 Apply laws of Boolean logic to simplify statements r.
 Appreciate that Boolean logic can be used to control the flow of a program s.
-Understand the relevance and applications of Boolean logic in computer system t.
+Understand the relevance and applications of Boolean logic in computer systems t.
 Recognise that boundaries need to be taken into account for an algorithm to produce correct results u.
 Describe that there are ways to characterise how well algorithms perform and that two algorithms can perform differently for the same task v.
 Understand that algorithms can be expressed as sets of rules as well as sequences of steps w.
 Identify a range of test data for an algorithm i.e. valid, invalid, erroneous, boundary, and extreme, and predict what the program Data will do when it receives invalid, erroneous, or extreme data x.
 Identify the flow and control of data in an algorithm